michaelcourcy/kasten-ocp-v-demo/README.md

 ![Vm Migration](./images/vm-migration.png)

-To create templates for  VM windows and VM Fedora that has volume mode in filesystem, execute :
+Install templates for VM windows and VM Fedora that has volume mode in filesystem :
 ```
 oc create -f templates/
 ```